 - Sterilized in an autoclave, fully tested, and shipped in sealed sterilization pouch

 Dangerous Things prefers our customers locate one of our professional body piercing or body modification partners to complete the installation of this product.
-If no partners are available in your area and you cannot find a professional who is willing or able to assist you; 1) check out this injection kit, and 2) check out this write-up; http://amal.net/?p=3837
+If no partners are available in your area, you should be able to find a professional who is willing to assist you.
+We have written these documents to help introduce new professionals to the world of implantable transponders; Dangerous Things Professional Guides

 MF1ICS50 Functional Specification – The functional spec for the ISO/IEC 14443 Type A MIFARE Classic S50 RFID tag.